 In the UK, the tech sector is worth approximately £118 billion a year, accounting for 16% of domestic output, 10% of employment and 24% of total exports.
 43% of UK digital exports go to the EU, meaning Brexit will have a significant impact on the sector and its role in the wider economy.

-Now that the UK has decided to leave the EU, it may find itself half-in and half-out of a half-completed strategy.
-The final outcome of the Brexit negotiations and the final trade agreement between the EU and UK will be of paramount importance to the tech industry.
+Now that the UK has left the EU, it may find itself half-in and half-out of a half-completed strategy.
+The future relationship between the EU and the UK will be of paramount importance to the tech industry.

 Regulation – a brief introduction

 The DSM strategy was introduced by the European Commission in 2015 and is one of the EU’s biggest priorities.
 Commission President-elect Ursula Von Der Leyen has confirmed the Commission’s commitment to take forward this work by instating an Executive Vice President for the Digital Age, Margrethe Vestager, whose job it is to ensure the EU’s digital policy becomes fit for purpose over the next five years.

 The EU aims to eliminate technical digital barriers to create a free online market and further boost the bloc’s digital economy.
 Under this strategy, the EU has processed multiple legislative initiatives dealing with a range of issues including, e-commerce, copyright, data privacy, telecoms and geo-blocking.